yolodin/slackalyzer-preprocessor/docs/DASHBOARD_README.md

-# SlackOPS-Preprocessor Web Dashboard
+# Hermes Web Dashboard

-A modern, responsive web dashboard for the SlackOPS-Preprocessor system.
-This dashboard provides real-time monitoring of data processing, analytics visualization, and system management capabilities.
+A modern, responsive web dashboard for the Hermes Communication Intelligence System.
+This dashboard provides real-time monitoring of AI processing, analytics visualization, and system management capabilities.

 ## Features